brikis98/yevgeniy-brikman-homepage/_posts/2021-10-02-golden-son.md

 date: "2021-10-02"
 ---

 An excellent second entry in the series.
-It didn‚Äôt come together quite as powerfully for me as the first book, but was still a highly entertaining read.
+It didn't come together quite as powerfully for me as the first book, but was still a highly entertaining read.
 On to the third!

 **Rating**: 4 stars